 Invasive species are considered to be second only to habitat degradation in terms of negative impacts on the Earth’s ecosystems, and our scientists make up a significant proportion of the global expertise in the rapidly-growing problem of invasive reptiles.

 A Burmese python slithering in the grass in the Everglades.
 Photo by Emma Hanslowe, USGS.
-Florida invasive reptile research focuses on understanding impacts and control opportunities for Burmese pythons and other recent invaders.
-Branch scientists combine extensive herpetological expertise with cutting-edge quantitative skills to estimate detection probability, population size, and eradication prospects for a range of invasive reptiles.
-Projects and collaborators span the globe, from the western Pacific Ocean, across the United States mainland, to Puerto Rico and beyond.
+FORT's invasive reptile research in Florida focuses on understanding impacts and developing adaptive control opportunities for Burmese pythons and other recent invaders such as black and white tegus.
+Branch scientists combine extensive herpetological expertise with cutting-edge quantitative skills to inform and estimate detection probability, population size, and eradication prospects for a range of invasive reptiles.
+Projects and collaborators span across the United States mainland to Pacific islands.

 - Science